allentown521/saladict-desktop-docs/vitepress/en/docs/config/translate.md

 When enabled, changing the target language in the translation panel will update the target language option in settings.

+## Enter Line Break, Shift + Enter Translate

+- When enabled, Enter will line break, and Shift + Enter will translate
+- When disabled, Enter will be used for translation, and Shift + Enter will be used for line break

 ## Font Size

 Note that font size only affects the original text and translation in the translation window.